isomerpages/bca-academy/_example-collection/3-BIM.md

 **How does BIM optimise each phase of the construction process?**

 BIM can be implemented in different ways throughout a project’s life cycle:

-- Increase rail network to 360km by early 2030s.
-Design and planning.
-It is a very useful tool for simulation, prototyping and analysis, and it also allows for the inclusion of data from laser scanners.
+- Design and planning: It is a very useful tool for simulation, prototyping and analysis, and it also allows for the inclusion of data from laser scanners.
 It works as a data repository for the optimised design and performance analytics.
+- Construction phase: It collaborates in the exchange of information with project management tools, in the monitoring of construction work, and in the coordination with suppliers, among other aspects.
+- Operations and maintenance: This methodology is very practical for deliveries and orders, as a data repository for service management systems, for predictive maintenance and for the renovation and termination of works.

 ![Sustainable Dessvelopment](/images/bim04.PNG)

+**BIM Dimensions**

 ![Sustainable Dessvelopment](/images/bim045.PNG)